Abruzzo: the Authentic Wilderness of Central Italy - DHABR

 Day 3 Santo Stefano di Sessanio and Rocca di Calascio

-After breakfast this morning you leave Fonte Cerreto and you drive along a wonderful panoramic road over the ‘Campo Imperatore’ down to the beautiful village of Santo Stefano di Sessanio.
-This once abandoned splendid medieval village recently has been completely restored, but sadly has suffered a lot the major earthquake of 2009.
-Do take your time to explore the quiet peaceful back alleys of the village, before starting the wonderful, but easy walk through the mountains, to Rocca di Calascio, Italy’s highest village at 1460m, boasting an impressive castle and a wonderful church.
+After breakfast this morning you start with a stroll through the village.
+This once abandoned splendid medieval village recently is being completely restored, with great respect for the original architecture.
+Do take your time to explore the quiet peaceful back alleys of the village, before starting the wonderful, but easy walk through the mountains, to Rocca di Calascio, Italy’s highest village at 1460 m, boasting an impressive castle and a wonderful church.
 Views are grand to say the least!
 On your way you can enjoy a picnic lunch.
 You should of course take some time to wander around in the scenic hamlet of Rocca di Calascio, now mostly abandoned.
 Then you walk down to the ‘new’ (which in Italy still means medieval!) village of Calascio and back to Santo Stefano (optional local bus).
-There is time to enjoy a drink along the lake, before driving on to the spa town of Caramanico Terme situated in the middle of the Maiella National Park.
-Here you can already visit the local natural history museum, or simply wander through the old town centre looking for a nice restaurant to have dinner.
+There is time to enjoy a drink along the lake, before settling into your hotel and then wander through the old town centre looking for a nice restaurant to have dinner.

 Total walking time: around 3,5 hours/ 9 km. + sightseeing time (5 hours/14 km. if walking back to S. Stefano).